How reliable are the back-of-book catalogs?

 kamins at dogeared.com

-the titles that appear in the catalog at the back of the book.
+So my question is: How reliable is the catalog at the back of the book?

 More information about the ModLib